 On August 3, 2021, we filed an automatically effective registration statement on Form S-3ASR, or Registration Statement, with the SEC which registers the offering, issuance and sale of an unspecified amount of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
 We simultaneously entered into an open market sale agreement with Jefferies LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$250 million of common stock from time to time in "at-the-market" offerings under the Registration Statement and related prospectus filed with the Registration Statement, or the ATM Program.
 During the year ended December 31, 2021, we issued 897,364 shares of common stock resulting in net proceeds of approximately \$9.7 million after deducting underwriting discounts and commissions and other expenses, pursuant to the ATM Program.
-On April 15, 2022, we filed a new registration statement on Form S-3, which registers the offering, issuance and sale of up to \$239 million of common stock from time to time in "at-the-market" offerings.
-In registers the offering, issuance and sale of up to \$239 million of common stock from time to time in "at-the-market" offerings.
-In the program.
+On April 15, 2022, we filed a new registration statement on Form S-3, which registers the offering, issuance and sale of up to \$239 million of common stock from time to time in "at-the-market" offerings, or the New ATM Program.
 During the year ended December 31, 2022, we issued 13,043,797 shares of common stock, resulting in net proceeds of approximately \$90.8 million after deducting \$3.1 million of underwriting discounts and commissions and other expenses, pursuant to the New ATM Program.
 On February 21, 2023, we terminated the open market sales agreement with Jefferies LLC and entered into a Controlled Equity Offering Sales Agreement with Cantor Fitzgerald & Co., as sales agent, to provide for the issuance and sale by the Company of up to \$70 million of common stock from time to time in "at-the-market" offerings, or the 2023 ATM Program, pursuant to our existing Form S-3 and the prospectus supplement to be filed on February 21, 2023.
-We may continue to use the 2023 ATM Program to address potential short-ter
+We may continue to use the 2023 ATM Program to address potential short-term or long-term funding requirements that may arise.
+Such program will continue to be subject to the volatility of the price of our common stock and general market conditions.